 Juanita Stein was born in Melbourne, Australia and moved to Sydney at an early age.
 Her father Peter Stein is a songwriter and musician; mother Linda Stein is a former stage and television actress.

 Juanita was five years old the first time she was in a music recording studio.
 She contributed vocals to one of her father’s songs.
 The experience, she said, shaped her life and pointed her towards a career in music.
-Juanita was brought up listening to all kinds of music but the first song she remembers hearing was Bob Marley's "Buffalo Soldier."
-She says her artists were Juliana Hatfield, Lemonheads and Nirvana.
+Juanita was brought up listening to all kinds of music.

 She attended Moriah College in Sydney, where one of her classmates was Australian singer and actor Ben Lee.
 Stein obtained a Bachelor of Arts in Literature while she also studied Theatre Performance and an electronic music course.
 Jimmy Brandon, who was later a member of indie-pop group Waikiki with Juanita and her brother Joel was also schooled there.

 (Press album cover for direct link to the entire Amazon Website):

 Juanita Stein wrote and played music while at university, mainly folk music, in duets and trios.
 She tired of singing other people's songs and in 1999 she and Joel formed the band Waikiki.
 The name was chosen randomly from an encyclopedia.